-Objection is made to the failure of the Proposed Plan to identify land at Deebank, Banchory (MR029 as contained in the Main Issues Report) for the provision of 10 homes.
+Objection is made to the failure of the Proposed Plan to identify land at Deebank, Banchory (MR030 as contained in the Main Issues Report) within the settlement boundary of Banchory.
+It has previously been argued that the site is suitable for the provision of a Visitor Centre and Heritage Hub.